 Austin is just 22 miles or 30 minutes away from this beautiful town in Williamson County, which is in the central part of Texas.
-Its population in 2010 was 14,698 and the 2016 estimate was 23,832, which is more than a 50% increase.
+Its population in 2010 was 14,698 and the estimation for 2018 is 25,283, which is more than a 66% increase.

 Hutto has ten schools and even a college named Eastern Williamson County Higher Education Center, which offers a range of courses for different career paths.
 This is something Hutto can definitely boast about.

 What is very interesting about this place is that there are about 35.0% people under the age of 18 and only 7.0% of those who are 65 years or older, which makes the median age of Hutto 29 years.
 Everybody will have to agree that this is a rather young town, which makes it even more attractive for all the people who think about starting a family there.